patrick-pagni/data-is-poetry-public/README.md

 ### Sex

 For this model I ran a GridSearch on a Logistic Regression.
-Logistic regressions tend to perform better when there is class imbalance because and Decision Tree will tend to predict the largest class every time.
+Logistic regressions tend to perform better when there is class imbalance because a Decision Tree will tend to predict the largest class every time.

 I found the best estimator to be : `LogisticRegression(C=35.93813663804626, max_iter=10000)`.